 Moz is a classic example of how a brand can create thought leadership and build brand bias.

 Their Whiteboard Friday series demystifies Search Engine Optimization with useful, interesting, and crystal clear content.
 Plus it’s in video format!
-SEO tools and strategy is intimidating enough, but the whiteboard video format really helps users at different levels learn and benefit from their content.
+SEO tools and strategy is intimidating enough, but the whiteboard video format helps users at different levels learn and benefit from their content.

 Hubspot’s diverse range of sales and marketing tools is an endless source for TOFU content topics.
 Their resources section covers marketing, sales, and service, all organized in pillar-cluster structures, so users can quickly find what they are looking for.